FTC: Affiliate Disclosure: All links pay commission

-Sweetly crafted, with easy-to-use health & fitness tracking, you will love the new Apple Watch Series 7.
-Yet nothing truly significant is added to Series 7 as this detailed review will show.
+That said, you will love the new Apple Watch Series 7 even though nothing truly significant is added to Series 7 as this detailed review will show.

-That said, the new Series 7 is the best Apple Watch to date and unquestionably the best smartwatch for an iPhone.
+The new Series 7 is, however, the best Apple Watch to date and unquestionably the best smartwatch for an iPhone.
 You will be happy with the faster charging and a more durable case design, yet the only difference you might notice is 20% more screen real estate compared to Series 6.

 It’s now available in 41mm or 45mm sizes and comes with a variety of new case colours, case materials and bands.
 Even better, the entry-level prices are unchanged, Apple Watch Series 7 starts at $399/£379/Eu399.